harsh-doshii/harsh-doshii.github.io/content/about.md

 Hello!
 I am Harsh Doshi.

-I'm joining the University of Pennsylvania in Fall 2025 to pursue my Master’s in Computer Science.
-Before this, I worked as a Software Engineer at Salesforce for two years.
-I completed my undergraduate degree in Computer Science from BITS Pilani, Goa Campus.
+I’m currently pursuing my Master’s in Computer Science at the University of Pennsylvania, where I started in Fall 2025.
+Before UPenn, I worked as a Software Engineer at Salesforce for two years.
+I earned my undergraduate degree in Computer Science from BITS Pilani, Goa Campus.

 At Salesforce, I worked in the domain of software security - threat and vulnerability management.
 I scanned vulnerabilities and bugs for breakfast, deployed defenders for lunch, monitored health of systems and services for dinner and had a good night sleep knowing that Salesforce assets are secured to the highest level.